bvalarezo/rootkit/Report.md

 | `unfugitive` | show lines in "/etc/passwd" and "/etc/shadow" |

 ## File Hiding
-Commands such as `ps` or `tree` make use of the getdents(GETDirectoryENTrieS) syscall to get a list of directory entries at the given directory.
+Commands such as `ls`, `ps` or `tree` make use of the `getdents()` syscall to list directory entries at the given directory.

-The getdents syscall creates a linked list of directory entry structures (defined by `linux_dirent` and `linux_dirent64`) and fills it into a caller provided pointer and then returns the number of bytes written into the pointer back to the caller.
+The `getdents` syscall creates a linked list of directory entry structures (defined by `linux_dirent` and `linux_dirent64`) and fills it into a caller provided pointer and then returns the number of bytes written into the pointer back to the caller.

-In order to hide files, we just call the original getdents syscall to generate the structure and then we need to remove the desired `linux_dirent` structures from the linked list and alter the count of bytes returned by getdents.
+In order to hide files, we just call the original `getdents` syscall to generate the structure and then we need to remove the desired `linux_dirent` structures from the linked list and alter the count of bytes returned by `getdents`.

-To determine what counts as a desired `linux_dirent` structure to remove, we check if the `d_name` field in the `linux_dirent` structure contains a set prefix in the file name.
+To determine what counts as a desired `linux_dirent` structure to remove, we check if the `d_name` field in the `linux_dirent` structure contains a set *prefix* in the file name.
-If it contains said prefix, we will remove it from the linked list by shifting the entries ahead of the one we want to delete onto the current one.
+If it contains said *prefix*, we will remove it from the linked list by shifting the entries ahead of the one we want to delete onto the current one.

 ### Examples
-To hide a file, you must add the prefix to the front of its name (`"3v!1"` is the prefix for our rootkit).
+To hide a file, you must add the *prefix* to the front of its name.
+> **"`3v!1`"** is the *prefix* for our rootkit.

 Creating a hidden text file called `helloworld.txt` using the `nano` text editor (you may use any text editor of your choice):